-The judges for the fellowship will be friends—and friends of Zach—Brandi Wells and Leia Penina Wilson, who will collaboratively judge the finalists’ portfolios and select the winner.
-The winner will receive the $50 prize for their hangout of choice and the opportunity to have the winning portfolio published at Heavy Feather Review.
+The judges for the fellowship will be friends—and friends of Zach—Brandi Wells and Leia Penina Wilson, who will collaboratively judge the finalists’ portfolios and select four winners.
+The winners will receive the $50 prize for their hangout of choice and the opportunity to have the winning portfolio published at Heavy Feather Review.

 Beginning on February 14 and ending on May 31, at 11:59 p.m.
 CST, collaborators are encouraged to submit portfolios for consideration.
 The work can be in any genre and any combination—fiction, poetry, nonfiction, translations (with permissions/rights from original authors), visual art, interactive website etc. Emphasis should be placed on cohesion and how it all fits together as opposed to a “best of” from each of the authors.